mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/optimum/index.md

 # Privilege escalation ([CVE-2016-0099](https://nvd.nist.gov/vuln/detail/CVE-2016-0099))

 [CVE-2016-0099](https://nvd.nist.gov/vuln/detail/CVE-2016-0099) is part of [MS16-032](https://learn.microsoft.com/en-us/security-updates/SecurityBulletins/2016/ms16-032).
 This is a vulnerability in Microsoft Windows that allows local users to gain elevated privileges.
 The vulnerability resides in the Secondary Logon Service (S4L), which is responsible for handling user logon requests.
-S4L utilizes a mechanism called "security context virtualization" (SCV) to temporarily elevate the privileges of processes performing certain actions, such as accessing system resources.
+S4L utilizes a mechanism called "Security Context Virtualization" (SCV) to temporarily elevate the privileges of processes performing certain actions, such as accessing system resources.
 The flaw in SCV arises from improper handling of request handles, which are temporary tokens used to identify and manage user requests.
 We can exploit this flaw by crafting applications to trick S4L into granting elevated privileges to processes that don't deserve them.

 ## Preparation